 Bill de Blasio was born in 1961 and is currently serving as the Mayor of New York City.
-On September 20, 2019 Mayor de Blasio announced he was dropping out of the presidential race.
+He ran unsuccessfully for the Democratic nomination for U.S. President in 2020.

 De Blasio served on the City Council until 2009.
 That year, de Blasio ran and was elected as New York City Public Advocate.
 He served as Public Advocate until 2013, when he was elected Mayor in a landslide election.

 Below is Mayor de Blasio’s record and public positions on issues important to the Jewish community.

 Mayor de Blasio opposes the Boycott, Divestment, and Sanctions (BDS) movement.
 He has argued that the BDS movement is undermining the existence and survival of the State of Israel and that BDS is contrary to the progressive imperative to protect all oppressed people everywhere and always.

 In July 2019, speaking on a panel at the Muslim Collective for Equitable Democracy Conference in Washington D.C, Mayor de Blasio said: “I believe in the right to free speech, so I will use my right to free speech to oppose BDS.”